allister-grange/Noisy/README.md

 The motivation behind React Native is that I wanted the application to be cross platform, as I tend to switch between Android and ios.

 I went for React Native so that I could also sharpen my web-dev skills at the same time as building a fun app.

 ## Motivation

 Moving from Android to ios I found that there were no good free noise generators that mimicked what I had on Android.

 I wanted to build a free app that anyone could use, thus Noisy was born.
-I literally use this every night to go to sleep to lol.
+I literally use this every night to go to sleep with for that sweet sweet white noise.

 ## Assets

 The icons are from React-Native-Vector-Icons.

 The sounds files are all from [freesound](https://freesound.org/).